JoshWidrick/BAPC_Crawler/README.md

     generalize it as much as possible.

-    For example, instead of searching for "	Fractal Design Meshify C ATX Mid Tower Case" you should search for "ATX Mid Tower Case". the latter will yield results and email them to you.
+    For example, instead of searching for "Fractal Design Meshify C ATX Mid Tower Case" you should search for "ATX Mid Tower Case". the latter will yield results and email them to you.

 3. this is what it should closely look like: